syamilu/tournamyx_mobile/README.md

 - Widgets Implementation:
   - General use:
     - Top App Bar
+      - To display current page title
     - Bottom Navigation Bar
+      - To navigate between each main page
     - Loading screen
+      - Displayed when data fetching is not finish

   - Favourite page:
     - Table to view all matches from your favourite team
+      - Show the leaderboard of the user's favourite team

   - Profile page:
     - Button to change password and sign out
+      - Reusable button widget

   - Tournament page:
     - Categories dialog button
+      - To select between different category and different table
     - Table for both primary and secondary
+      - Display leaderboard for current category and team selected
     - Tournament Card
+      - Show current tournament available

 ### Sequence Diagram